enviame/backend-test-2.0/Readme.md

 If you're not familiar with Docker We already provide a template [here](https://github.com/enviame/backend-test-2.0/tree/main/docker-python).
 The template was structured following the principles defined by [clean architecture]

-We encourage you to use our provided template, and we reward you with extra points for two reasons: Reading code written by another dev is a necessary skill, understing of clean architecture principles are desirable.
+We encourage you to use the provided template, and we will reward you with extra points for two reasons: Reading code written by another dev is a necessary skill, understanding of clean architecture principles are desirable.

 The template provides mysql, firestore, redis databases out-of-the-box.
 Be free to use any of them or any combination of them.